lgss/service-design-manual/service-manual/user-centred-design/resources/shared-asset-libraries.md

 ### govuk_template

-The GOV.UK template is a project that provides the GOV.UK header and footer, as well as associated assets.
+The LGSS template is a project that provides the LGSS header and footer, as well as associated assets.
 It generates a variety of output formats and you can extend it with more depending on the language your service is written in.

-GOV.UK's [static][] consumes the Ruby version of the template application, which in turn provides shared resources like footer links across the various frontend apps that run GOV.UK.
+LGSS's [static][] consumes the Ruby version of the template application, which in turn provides shared resources like footer links across the various frontend apps that run LGSS.

 The Performance Platform's [Node.js application][spotlight] uses the [Mustache][mustache] version of the template.